lasso-js/lasso/README.md

 npm install raptor-optimizer-less --save
 ```

-If you create your own `raptor-optimizer` plugin please send a Pull Request and it will show up above.
-Also, do not forget to tag your plugin with `raptor-optimizer-plugin` and `raptor-optimizer` in your `package.json` so that others can browse for it in [npm](https://www.npmjs.org/)
+If you create your own plugin please send a Pull Request and it will show up above.
+Also, do not forget to tag your plugin with `raptor-optimizer-plugin` and `raptor-optimizer` in your `package.json` so that others can browse for it using [npm](https://www.npmjs.org/)

 # Optimizer Taglib